kirkhahn11/memory_match/guides/features/shuffle-cards.md

   - The order of the logo images must be random when the game begins, and when the game is reset.
     - Example of shuffling:
     ![shuffling example](../feature-gifs/shuffle.gif)
-- When your game card images are being shuffled on game start and game reset, move on to the `After Each Feature` section below.
+- When your game card images are being shuffled on game start and game reset, Congratulations on completing the MVP!!!
+Move on to the `After Each Feature` section below!

 ### After Each Feature